This is about creating true prosperity—aliveness.

 FAQs:

-A care community is a village but what’s a care economy?
+A caring community is a village but what’s a caring economy?

-To us, a care economy is the exchange of care services and supports.
-Quality care not only depends on who requires it—a child, elder or other—but locally-available resources.
-That’s why we work on growing care economies from neighborhoods up (and because top-down, cookie-cutter care doesn’t cut it).
+Here, it means benevolent business / swapping / sharing activity.
+Quality care not only depends on who it’s for—a child, elder or other—but also local resources.
+That’s why we’re focusing on growing caring economies from neighborhoods up (and because top-down care doesn’t cut it).

 How do villages work?